 If you don’t have anyone to help hold the legs (like I rarely do), you can either use a clamp or some other random thing to help hold your legs steady.

 Repeat on the opposite side of the bench.
 I put one screw in each leg then flipped the bench over.

 Attach the Seat of your Farmhouse Style Bench

 Place the bench on a level flat area and pre-drill through the top into each leg.
 Use 5-inch deck screws to hold in place.

 Measure the center plank from the edge of the top bench plank to ensure you don’t miss while pre-drilling.
 Pre-drill three holes into the center plank through the top plank.
 Use 5-inch deck screws to secure.

 Once you have another screw in each leg you have completed your DIY Farmhouse Backyard Bench.
-Give yourself a pat on the back and take a seat!
+Give yourself a pat on the back and take a seat.
+You’ve earned it!